reyno/aurelia-blades/README.md

 Clone the repository.

-To to the sameple folder in a console and:
+Go to the sameple folder in a console and:
 ```
 npm install
 au run --watch